 About Griffin Catalyst Griffin Catalyst is the civic engagement initiative of Citadel founder and CEO Kenneth C. Griffin, encompassing his philanthropic and community impact efforts.
 Tackling the world51ݶ greatest challenges in innovative, action-oriented, and evidence-driven ways, Griffin Catalyst is dedicated to expanding opportunity and improving lives across six areas of focus: Education, Science & Medicine, Upward Mobility, Freedom & Democracy, Enterprise & Innovation, and Communities.
 For more information, visit griffincatalyst.org/

-The post Major exhibition of Impressionist and Post-Impressionist masterpieces from the Oskar Reinhart Collection opens at The Courtauld appeared first on The Courtauld.
+The post Major exhibition of Impressionist and Post-Impressionist masterpieces from the Oskar Reinhart Collection opens at The Courtauld appeared first on Courtauld.

 ]]>

-Major Exhibition of Impressionist and Post-Impressionist Masterpieces From the Oskar Reinhart Collection opens at The Courtauld /news-blogs/2025/major-exhibition-of-impressionist-and-post-impressionist-masterpieces-from-the-oskar-reinhart-collection-opens-at-the-courtauld/ Thu, 13 Feb 2025 14:26:25 +0000 /?p=143290 The post Major Exhibition of Impressionist and Post-Impressionist Masterpieces From the Oskar Reinhart Collection opens at The Courtauld appeared first on The Courtauld.
+Major Exhibition of Impressionist and Post-Impressionist Masterpieces From the Oskar Reinhart Collection opens at The Courtauld /news-blogs/2025/major-exhibition-of-impressionist-and-post-impressionist-masterpieces-from-the-oskar-reinhart-collection-opens-at-the-courtauld/ Thu, 13 Feb 2025 14:26:25 +0000 /?p=143290 The post Major Exhibition of Impressionist and Post-Impressionist Masterpieces From the Oskar Reinhart Collection opens at The Courtauld appeared first on Courtauld.

 ]]>